chiefonboarding/ChiefOnboarding/docs/API.md

 	"first_name": "James", # required
 	"last_name": "Weller", # required
-	"email": "james@chiefonboarding.com", # required and should be the business email address (even if not created yet) "phone": "",
+	"email": "james@chiefonboarding.com", # required and should be the business email address (even if not created yet) "phone": "1233444",
 	"position": "Technical lead",
 	"language": "en",
-	"message": "",
+	"message": "This is our new hire....",
-	"start_day": "2020-12-04", # required
-	"buddy": 4, # the id of the employee taken from previous request "manager": null,
+	"start_day": "2020-12-04", # if not provided, it will default to the day you create this request "buddy": 4, # the id of the employee taken from previous request "manager": 3, # the id of the employee taken from previous request "timezone": "UTC", # if not provided, it will default to the organization timezone "sequences": [5, 3] # Array of sequence ids that should be assigned to the user }
-	"timezone": "UTC",
-	"google": { # Google account creation, it will create the email address from the new hire "create": false,
- 		"email": "" # this should be the email where the login details are sent to (so, not the business email address) },
-	"slack": {
-		"create": false,
-		"email": "" # probably business email address (invite email is sent to this) },
-	"sequences": [ # sequences that are automatically assigned to new hire { "id": 5 }
-	]
-}
 ```